mlss-skoltech/mlss-skoltech.github.io/pages/application.md

 Please, specify that you need financial support in the registration form. <br/>

 ## Fees
-Includes shuttle to the venue, daily lunches & two coffee breaks, Moscow tour and two social events.
+Includes shuttle to the venue, daily lunches & coffee breaks, Moscow tour and two social events.
 * Students: 400 Euro (See above on travel and registration stipends)
 * Postdocs in academia and other faculty: 550 Euro
 * Members of industry: 1000 Euro